Hoby, All Saints

 The church contains furnishings of high value which enhance the significance of the building.
 These include a collection of C15th timber benches with poppyhead ends in the nave.
 The Perpendicular-style rood screen forms part of a complete early C20th decorative scheme in the chancel commemorating the Beresford family, who were both rectors and patrons of the church for nearly a century.

 All Saints is home to very long-established maternity colonies of several bat species, including common pipistrelles and Daubenton’s bats.
 During the summer months in particular droppings are scattered throughout the church and there is urine staining on organ pipes, memorials, brasses, woodwork and stonework.
 The church volunteers find the extra cleaning up after the bats particularly onerous.

-Bats in Churches Class Licence surveys carried out in 2019 by a registered ecologist proved inconclusive, and so further surveys were being carried out in 2021 to identify options to reduce the smell, mess and nuisance inside the church without causing harm to the bat populations.
-The Bats in Churches project has provided support for cleaning, to reduce the burden on the volunteers during the summer months, until more sustainable and long-lasting solutions can be found.
+Bats in Churches Class Licence surveys carried out in 2019 by a registered ecologist proved inconclusive, and so further surveys were carried out in 2021 to identify options to reduce the smell, mess and nuisance inside the church without causing harm to the bat populations.
+The Bats in Churches project provided support for cleaning, to reduce the burden on the volunteers during the summer months.

-The church took part in the National Bat Monitoring Programme roost count in June 2022.
+The church takes part in the National Bat Monitoring Programme roost count in June.